-Benefit Requirement Normal Retirement Age 62 or, if later, your age on the fifth anniversary of your participation Age in the Plan.
-Service Credit Generally, you receive 1 year of Credited Service for each Plan Year during which you earn 1,000 Hours of Service.
-Vesting Service Generally, you receive 1 year of Vesting Service for each Plan Year during which you earn 1,000 Hours of Service.
-Normal Retirement Your Normal Retirement Benefit is equal to the sum of 1.6% of the first Benefit \$15,000 of your Final Average Earnings, plus 2% of your Final Average Earnings in excess of \$15,000, multiplied by your years of Credited Service.
-Your "Final Average Earnings" are your yearly Earnings, including overtime pay, bonuses or other special compensation, during the five consecutive complete Plan Years that give you the highest average out of your last ten complete Plan Years of employment, or during all of your complete Plan Years, if less than five.
-Early Retirement At least age 52 and completion of ten years of Vesting Service.
-Benefit At least age 32 and completion of ten years of vesting service.
-Benefit Your Early Retirement Benefit is your Normal Retirement Benefit, actuarially reduced for each year your Annuity Starting Date precedes your Normal Retirement Date.
-Standard Form of For married Participants: 50% Joint and Survivor Pension.
-Payment The state of the s For all other Participants: Life Annuity.
+Benefit Requirement Normal Retirement Normal Retirement Age is 65.
+However, if you became a Participant in Age the Fund on or after August 1, 2016, Normal Retirement Age shall mean the later of (1) your 65 th birthday, or (2) the 5 th anniversary of the date you became a Participant.
+Service Credit Generally, Participants receive 1 year of Credited Service for each Plan Year in which they earn 1,000 Hours of Service.
+Vesting Service Generally, Participants receive 1 year of Vesting Service for each Plan Year in which they earn 1,000 Hours of Service.
+Normal Retirement Your Normal Retirement Benefit is equal to the product of 1.25% of the Benefit first \$10,000 of your Final Average Earnings, plus 1.85% of your Final Average Earnings in excess of \$10,000, multiplied by your Years of Credited Service.
+77 (CT' 1 A Your "Final Average Earnings" are your yearly earnings, excluding overtime pay, bonuses or other special compensation, during the five consecutive complete Plan Years that give you the highest average out of your last ten complete Plan Years of employment, or during all of Early Retirement your complete Plan Years, if less than five.
+At least age 55 and completion of ten years of Vesting Service.
+Early Remement At least age 33 and completion of ten years of vesting service.
+Your Normal Retirement Benefit, actuarially reduced for each year payments commence prior to Normal Retirement Date.
+Standard Form of For married Participants: 50% Joint & Survivor Pension.
+Payment For all other Participants: Life Benefit.

 Optional Forms of 1.
 Life Benefit Payment 2.
 Ten-Year Certain and Life Benefit (120-Month Guarantee) 3.
-50% Joint and Survivor Pension (for Domestic Partner) 4.
-66 2 / 3 % Joint and Survivor Pension (for Spouse or Domestic Partner) 5.
-75% Joint and Survivor Pension (for Spouse or Domestic Partner) 6.
-100% Joint and Survivor Pension (for Spouse or Domestic Partner) Pre-Retirement 50% Joint and Survivor Pension Survivor Benefit 30/0 John and Survivor Pension
+50% Joint and Survivor Pension (for Domestic Partners only) 4.
+66% Joint and Survivor Pension (for Spouses or Domestic Partners only) 5.
+75% Joint and Survivor Pension (for Spouses or Domestic Partners only) 6.
+100% Joint and Survivor Pension (for Spouses or Domestic Partners only) Pre-Retirement Survivor Benefit 50% Joint and Survivor Pension

-Note that the capitalized term "Spouse" refers to the person to whom you are legally married.
+Note that the capitalized term "Spouse" refers to to the person to whom you are legally married.